Hans Leitert: Career as coach

 After having coached the Austrian Under 21 national team for 6 years, Hans went to Panathinaikos as goalkeeping coach where he worked alongside Italian Alberto Malesani, then Swedish Head Coach Hans Backe and afterwards Spaniard Víctor Muñoz.
 In 2007 he left Athens and in 2008 helped Spanish side Real Club Recreativo de Huelva to stay in the Primera Division.
 He joined Tottenham Hotspur in May 2008 with Juande Ramos as manager.
 He left Spurs in the same year after the sacking of Ramos.

-From July 2010 until December 2015 Hans Leitert was Head of Goalkeeping at Red Bull's football project where he was responsible for all goalkeeping related topics for all Red Bull’s football clubs FC Red Bull Salzburg, RB Leipzig, New York Red Bulls and Red Bull Brasil (until 2013 also Red Bull Ghana).
+From July 2010 until December 2015 Hans Leitert was Head of Goalkeeping at Red Bull's football project where he was responsible for all goalkeeping related topics for all Red Bull's football clubs FC Red Bull Salzburg, RB Leipzig, New York Red Bulls and Red Bull Brasil (until 2013 also Red Bull Ghana).

-In February 2018 Leitert was appointed as a goalkeeping consultant for Premier League team Liverpool F.C.
+In February 2018 Leitert was appointed as a goalkeeping consultant for Premier League team Liverpool.
+In June 2024 he took on the role as FSG Fenway Sports Group Global Head of Goalkeeping.